Audi TT RS Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Audi TT RS are $1,174 a year for full coverage insurance.
-Comprehensive insurance costs around $260, collision costs $372, and liability insurance is $406.
-A policy with just liability insurance costs around $450 a year, with coverage for high-risk drivers costing $2,518 or more.
-Teenage drivers pay the highest rates at $4,398 a year or more.
+Average insurance rates for an Audi TT RS are $1,174 a year for full coverage.
+Comprehensive insurance costs approximately $260 a year, collision insurance costs $372, and liability is $406.
+Liability-only coverage costs around $450 a year, and high-risk coverage costs $2,518 or more.
+16-year-old drivers receive the highest rates at up to $4,398 a year.

 Average premium for full coverage: $1,174

-These estimates include $500 deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all 50 states and for all TT RS models.
+Estimates include $500 physical damage deductibles, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and TT RS trim levels.

-Choosing to live in a large city has a significant impact on car insurance rates.
-Areas with sparse population have a lower frequency of physical damage claims than densely populated cities.
+Choosing to live in a large city can make a big difference on car insurance rates.
+Rural locations tend to have a lower frequency of accident claims than congested cities.
+The diagram below illustrates how geographic area affects auto insurance prices.

 Use the form below to get customized rates for your location.